abdullxhsalim/barebones/README.md

 The **Barebones Digital Lock** is a simple yet effective demonstration of how a secure passcode system can be implemented using combinational and sequential digital logic.
 This project showcases the power of flip-flops, logic gates, and counters to create a fully functional lock system, emphasizing simplicity and resourcefulness by avoiding microcontrollers or advanced processing units.

-This project was developed as part of the **CSE231 - Digital Logic Design** course at **North South University** during the **Spring 2024 Semester**.
+This project was developed as part of the **CSE231 - Digital Logic Design** course at **North South University** during the **Summer 2024 Semester**.
 The course was instructed by **Dr. Khaleda Akter**, who encouraged projects that were not overly simplistic and avoided microcontroller usage.
 The system was independently designed and implemented by the team members.

 ## **Key Features**